Product structures in Floer theory for Lagrangian cobordisms: Product structure

 and the last two are in:

-\begin{rem} In the bottom of Figure \ref{degene_f1_banane}, two of the unfinished holomorphic buildings compensate: the leftmost compensate with the rightmost.
-The first one arises as a degeneration of a curve in $\cM^1(x_2;\bs{\delta}_3,\gamma_{1,3},\bs{\delta}_1,x_1,\bs{\delta}_2)$, and the second one as a degeneration of a banana in $\cM^2(\gamma_{3,1};\bs{\xi}_1,\gamma_{1,3},\bs{\xi}_3)$.
-These two unfinished buildings correspond thus to different geometric configurations because they live in the boundary of the compactification of two different products of moduli spaces.
+\begin{rem} In the bottom of Figure \ref{degene_f1_banane}, two of the unfinished holomorphic buildings are equivalent (Definition \ref{defequi}): the leftmost compensate with the rightmost.
+The leftmost is in \eqref{prodcomp6}: the component in the middle level together with the component in the bottom level in floor $-1$ form a pseudo-holomorphic building which lives in $\partial\overline{\cM^1}(\gamma_{1,3};\bs{\delta}_1,x_1,\bs{\delta}_2,x_2,\bs{\delta}_3)$.
+The rightmost unfinished building in the bottom of the figure is in \eqref{prodcomp7}: the components of the bottom level form a pseudo-holomorphic building living in $\partial\overline{\cM^2}(\gamma_{3,1};\bs{\xi}_1,\gamma_{1,3},\bs{\xi}_3)$.
+These two unfinished buildings correspond thus to different geometric configurations because they live in the boundary of the compactification of two different products of moduli spaces (one is in \eqref{prodcomp6}, the other in \eqref{prodcomp7}).
 However, these buildings differ only by a trivial strip $\R\times\gamma_{3,1}$ so they contribute algebraically to the same map which is in this case $b\circ\delta_{--}\circ f^{(2)}(x_2,x_1)$, where $\delta_{--}$ is the dual of $d_{--}$. \end{rem} In order deduce the algebraic relation that these boundary elements give, we introduce a new map:

 defined on pairs of generators by:

 Now, as for Relation \eqref{rel0xx}, the mod-$2$ count of unfinished pseudo-holomorphic buildings in the products \eqref{prodcomp6} and \eqref{prodcomp7} equals $0$.
 On the other hand, these broken curves contribute to some composition of maps we have defined earlier.
 This implies that the following relation is satisfied: